edwintye/edwintye.github.io/_posts/2021-12-28-runtime-vs-backfill-for-data-sanitization.md

 accept to only backfill *on demand*.
 More concretely, we store an identifier in the transformed data such as `logic_version=X` to allow the pipeline to determine if it is out-of-date when fetching.
 In the event it is out-of-date, the pipeline can simply do the transformation on the original data and update/overwrite the transformed data with the latest.
 Depending on the hit rate (percentage of data used within its lifetime) this may be more cost effective than a full backfill.
-In general, a batch job is going to be way more efficient than updating individual records.
+In general, a batch job is going to be way more efficient than updating individual records but if only 1% of the data ever get a hit the batch job will never be worth it.
 Furthermore, to allow concurrent scoring we will **never lock** the transformed data for read and the same record may receive multiple identical updates/overwrites if those records have been requested by multiple pipelines simultaneously.

 ## Best method?